KasparEtter/ef1p/pages/email/email.md

 The only other decentralized messaging service which comes close to email in terms of ubiquity is the [Short Message Service (SMS)](https://en.wikipedia.org/wiki/SMS).
 On the other hand, email has become so dysfunctional that many of us would like to leave it behind.
-In this section, we'll look at the issues that plague modern email.
+In this chapter, we'll look at the issues that plague modern email.
 In the [last chapter](#fixes), we'll discuss how some of the security-related issues are being addressed.